null

 Creating the Ideal Environment

 Environmental control is non-negotiable, as neonates cannot shiver.
-Especially when caring for orphaned kittens, maintaining the nest temperature is vital.
+The AAFP/FelineVMA Feline-Friendly Nursing Care guidelines recommend a stepwise nest temperature schedule, and especially when caring for orphaned kittens, maintaining the nest temperature is vital.

 - Birth to 7 days: 95–99°F (35–37°C)